 Otherwise, check out the pure ceramic cookware review by us here.
 It is claimed to be the most eco-friendly and safe for your health.

-Heavy metals, lead and cadmium, are something to watch.
-We don’t need these in our bodies.
-They cause an assortment of health problems.
-Copper too, while a small amount is essential for our wellbeing, can be toxic at accumulated levels.
-This is especially something to watch when using lemon or tomato based ingredients since the acid reacts with and releases more of the metal.
+Proposition 65 sets limits for heavy metals, lead and cadmium.
+Our bodies do not require these elements.
+In fact, the accumulation of these in our bodies can cause an assortment of health problems.
+Copper too, while a small amount is essential for our wellbeing, can be toxic at high levels.
+This is especially something to watch when using lemon or tomato based ingredients since the acid in these foods reacts with and releases more of the metals.

 Non Stick Types

 It is noted that in nonstick cookware where the coated cooking surface has deteriorated, the exposed metal has the potential to leach aluminum, which is considered harmful when it reaches above certain levels in the body.